Setting Up A Unit Conversion Aleks

 Why Unit Conversion Matters

-- Problem-Solving: Many real-world problems require converting units to find solutions.
-Take this: calculating the volume of a tank in gallons when the dimensions are given in meters.
+• Problem-Solving: Many real-world problems require converting units to find solutions.
+To give you an idea, calculating the volume of a tank in gallons when the dimensions are given in meters.

 Common Unit Systems